lordmilko/gemodelsim/README.md

 Works best with Google Chrome on Windows.
 Other browsers or other Operating Systems may produce various graphical glitches, so use at your own risk.

-Note: if you do not wish to save records to a database, no installation beyond installing the Google Earth Browser Plugin is necessary (simply launch index.html)
+Note: if you do not wish to save records to a database, no installation beyond installing the Google Earth Browser Plugin is necessary (simply launch index.html).
+A model to use can be found in __SQL\InsertBuiltinData.sql__

 ### Using Custom Models ###